GEYOUR/Swarm-Missile-Formation-Control/Readme.md

 # About this project

-This project comes along with the research paper "Formation control with connectivity assurance for missile swarm: A natural co-evolutionary approach".
+This project comes along with the research paper *Formation control with connectivity assurance for missile swarm: A natural co-evolutionary approach*.
 An evolutionary-strategy-based algorithm was implemented to perform missile formation control, owing to flexibility of the adaptive neural network controller the control performance is desirable in many scenarios.

 <p float="left">
   <img src="./src/re1.png" width="45%" />